freenandes/topo-da-mente/content/note/driving.md

 It was stressful.

 I focused on driving, but the cars were menacing.
 Nothing worked.

-I was not paying attention, but she kept talking anyway.
+I was not paying attention, but she kept talking.

 I really wanted to reply.
 I was squeezing my chest to get something out.